NetickNetworking/NetickDocumentation/articles/how-to-write-a-transport-wrapper.md

 ## Introduction

-A transport is the lower level component that does the actual data sending, receiving and handling connections.
+A transport is the low-level component that does the actual data sending, receiving and handling connections.

 This guide will show how to implement a wrapper for the [Unity Transport](https://docs.unity3d.com/Packages/com.unity.transport@2.0/manual/index.html)